Our recipe for successful innovation

 Coming up with new ideas for products and services is one thing.
 But how do you know what product benefits are most powerful to bring forward in your MVP, prototype or marcom materials?

 No more guessing!
-The USP Value Test validates the impact of product benefits on preference and satisfaction.
+The Feature Value Test validates the impact of product benefits on preference and satisfaction.

 a ranking of best and least preferred benefits